unskript/Awesome-CloudOps-Automation/README_template.md

 cd Awesome-CloudOps-Automation
 ```

-* Second: Lets launch the docker with the path to our CUSTOM DIRECTORY
+* Launch the docker with the path to our CUSTOM DIRECTORY

 ```
 docker run -it -p 8888:8888 \